prakharbhardwaj1/Deepoet/README.md

 # Deepoet
-composes poem out of phrases
+composes poem out of phrases using NLP